I never used Pinterest until…

 But still, I hadn’t spent much time on Pinterest until recently, when I heard that writers use Pinterest because it drives traffic to their blogs.
 I decided it was high time to create some boards and start following other writers.

-While browsing Pinterest, I found articles about writing and publishing, not to mention book recommendations galore.
 But I also discovered that some of the writers I’m now following have created exactly what non-visual people like me need…

 Guide To Using Pinterest for Writers from MandyWallace.com